 Midterms are exams that happen about the middle of the semester.
 Not every class has a midterm exam, but for those who do, they are definitely on your students’ minds.
-Midterms can provoke anxiety in students because this is the first time they are experiencing college midterms.
-Here are a few things to think about regarding midterms.
+Midterms can provoke anxiety in students because this is the first time they are experiencing college midterm exams, and things that are new can feel scary.
+Your Deacs may also be worrying about their actual midterm grades themselves.
+Here are a few things for families to know regarding midterms.

 You may want to ask your student some rhetorical questions – not for them to answer in that moment, but for them to reflect on in their own time (so they find their own solutions):